HongbiaoYang/MapReduceSearch/README.md

 runHadoop.sh
 ---------------------------------------------------
+Please make sure to put the whole folder under the ${HADOOP_HOME} path!
+Otherwise it may fail because of not able to access "../bin/hadoop".
 To run the program, type "sh runHadoop.sh".
 It will make a directory under Hadoop file system /local_scratch/wordcount and put a folder "input/" containing series of text file as input files into Hadoop file system under /local_scratch/wordcount.
 The source code is then compiled